Fuchs246/repository.marduk/skin.titan.mod.beta.leia/README.md

 		- Netflix Potser - View (525)
 				- improved layouts in generell

+		- Adjustments for PVR layouts (Thanks to @'Fuchs2468')

 	TAGS
 		- 	removed tag OVERLAY, tags are now at bottom below widget, not inside artowrk adjusted view types to use tags at bottom instead overlay (WIP, sizing)